bartfeenstra/pygmy-vm/README.md

 ## Usage
 Start the VM with `vagrant up --provider=virtualbox`.

-After rebooting the VM, Pygmy must be started manually using `pygmy start`.
+After booting the VM, Pygmy must be started manually using `pygmy start`.

 ### SSH key
 To configure the Pygmy SSH key, copy it to `/home/vagrant/.ssh/id_rsa` inside the VM.